RA10000BC/Fast-Calculator/README.md

-# Fast-Calculator-
-Fast console calculator using c# language
-Hello
+Hello<br>
-Simply copy the code from this calculator into your Visual Studio console application Run it and the calculator will open in your console.
+Simply copy the code from this calculator into your Visual Studio console application<br>
+Run it and the calculator will open in your console.<br>
 Thank you